 A Showcase of TreasuresThe cathedral is an awe-inspiring example of Gothic Revival architecture spanning 121,000 square-feet.
 It has a seating capacity of over 2,500.
 The nave is the length of two football fields and the Statue of Liberty without its pedestal would fit under its central dome.
 The cathedral is filled with a stunning array of treasures including tapestries, paintings, stonework, stained glass windows and sculptures as well as the world-renowned Great Organ.
 This 8,500-pipe organ was fully restored after suffering smoke damage from the 2001 fire.
 Click to book your Churches, Chapels and Cathedrals tour.

 Tours of the CathedralThe Cathedral of St. John the Divine features a soaring eleven-flight spiral stone staircase.
 Visitors can take a “Vertical Tour” where they climb 124 feet to experience a dramatic perspective of the intricate architecture and the grand scale of the nave.
-At the top, a spectacular view of the Morningside Heights neighbourhood of Manhattan awaits.
+At the top, a spectacular view of the Morningside Heights neighborhood of Manhattan awaits.
 Space is limited and reservations are recommended.
 “Highlight Tours” are led by guides who know the cathedral inside and out.
 Visitors will learn about the cathedral's history and get a inside look at the artwork and architecture including the Great Bronze Doors and the Seven Chapels of the Tongues located behind the high altar of the cathedral.
 Reservations are not needed for groups less than ten.
 Groups of ten or more and school groups must reserve in advance.

 Visiting The Cathedral of St. John the Divine

 Location: 1047 Amsterdam Avenue, New York, NY, 10025 (the cathedral is located in the Morningside Heights area of New York City.
 It is one block east of Broadway between 111th and 112th Streets)

 Click to visit The Cathedral of St. John the Divine official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.